 What do you need for setting up your own place?

 When you move out of your parents’ home, you want your new place to truly be yours and not just an extension of your parents’ house.
 That can be tough if you're bringing along furniture and things from your childhood bedroom, however, or if your parents are giving you some of their furniture.

 If this is the case, though, those are expenses you won’t have to take on.
 You can paint your bed and other furniture to make it feel new or more your own.
 Sofa and chair covers are a great way to change the look of your furniture without the costly investment in reupholstery, but you can also check out thrift shops for gently used furniture.
 Sites like Facebook Marketplace are worth checking for good deals, but make sure you bring someone with you when you go pick up your items or meet the seller in a public area, just to be safe.
-For more advice, learn how to decorate a living room or check out these DIY room makeovers for under $1,000.

 You might also need to get appliances like a refrigerator, stove, oven and microwave.
 If you have washer and dryer hookups in your unit, you may want to get those items.
 Check out our resource on the best time to buy appliances for more information.